magento/devdocs/src/cloud/project/sendgrid.md

 ## Ports

-Emails are proxied through SendGrid's SMTP proxy host and encrypted over port 465 before being sent outbound.
+Emails are sent through SendGrid’s SMTP proxy host and encrypted on port 465 before they are sent out.

 *  Use Port 465 and 587 to send mail to your external mail server
 *  Use Port 25 to send through `MAGENTO_CLOUD_SMTP_HOST`